chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

-- I already hold an Opportunity Card work permit, which allows me to work in Germany without company sponsorship.
+I already hold an Opportunity Card work permit, so I'm authorized to work in Germany without requiring sponsorship.
-- I'm currently based in Munich with an Opportunity Card, so I am fully authorized to work in Germany.

 ## Salary